Pendragon: Sword of His Father

 Pendragon: Sword of His Father is a 2008 Christian historical fiction film based on the Arthurian legend directed by Chad Burns.
 It was filmed in five U.S. states, and was released on November 25, 2008.
 The film won "Best Family Picture" and two other awards at the 2009 Bare Bones International Film Festival, and will also be featured at the SENE Film, Music & Arts Festival.

+The film is set within Roman Britain in the year 411, one year following the withdrawal of the Roman legions from the province.
+The young Artos (King Arthur) is enslaved in a Saxon raid on his village, but he escapes and is nursed back to health by the Roman outcast Lailoken.
+Artos subsequently rises through the ranks in the army of the new king Ambrosius.
+When Ambrosius is assassinated, Artos is framed for regicide.